Six Sigma FAQ

 A: Currency conversion is handled by your bank automatically at the time of the transaction at the exchange rates that prevail at that time.

 Q: When can I start?

 A: You can start at any time.
 Enrollment lasts 365 days and the course is available online 24 hours per day, 7 days per week.

 Q: Assuming that I pass the Black Belt Certification, will it be recognized-accredited?

 A: Yes.
-The Pyzdek Institute is accredited by both the International Association for Six Sigma Certification and by The Council for Six Sigma Certification.
-Both their seals, as well as Thomas Pyzdek's signature will appear on your certificate.
+The Pyzdek Institute is accredited by The Council for Six Sigma Certification.
+Its seal, as well as Thomas Pyzdek's signature will appear on your certificate.

 Q: Can you explain the different certifications offered by The Pyzdek Institute in greater detail?

 A: We offer three levels of recognition of Green and Black Belts at The Pyzdek Institute:

 - Six Sigma Black/Green Belt Bronze Certificate.
 This person has completed all of the required activities in the course, as recorded in the Moodle Content Management System.